Guided Journal for Mental Health – How and Why to Try?

 Writing a journal is incredibly beneficial for your mental health and well-being.
 Regular journaling practice allows you to separate yourself from your thoughts and feelings and process them in a different way, which helps you see the situation more clearly and leads to a healthy and holistic view of yourself.

 Journaling can also be a way to work toward practicing loving kindness and compassion to others who may have caused you harm or have contributed to deep negative emotions that have been difficult to let go of and heal.
-This exercise helps to shift neural pathways and thus the emotions attached to our thoughts over time.
+This exercise, endorsed by Calmerry, helps to shift neural pathways and thus the emotions attached to our thoughts over time.